HamSCI/hamsci_ionosonde/CONTRIBUTING.md

 ### Code Documentation Requirements

 **Every new function must have:**

-1. Docstring/JSDoc explaining purpose
+1. Google-style docstring explaining purpose
 2. Parameter descriptions with types
 3. Return value description
 4. Example usage (if not obvious)

 **Complex algorithms must have:**

 1. Inline comments explaining logic
-2. References to sources (if using published algorithms)
+2. References to sources (if using published algorithms or formulas)

 **New features must include:**

-1. Update to README.md (technical documentation)
+1. Update to README.md if applicable
-2. Update to OPERATOR_GUIDE.md (if user-facing)
-3. Screenshots (if UI changes)

 **When using AI assistance (Claude, etc.):**

-1. Review [docs/CLAUDE.md](docs/CLAUDE.md) for project context and guidelines
+1. Review [CLAUDE.md](CLAUDE.md) for project context and guidelines
-2. Update docs/CLAUDE.md session history if making significant contributions
-3. Follow the offline-first constraints (no CDN dependencies)
-4. Reference requirement IDs when implementing features

 ### Writing Style

-**For technical documentation:**
 - Be concise but complete
 - Use active voice ("The function returns..." not "The value is returned...")
 - Include code examples
 - Link to relevant external resources

-**For operator documentation:**
-- Use plain language
-- Define amateur radio terms
+- Define domain-specific terms (ionospheric science, signal processing) on first use
-- Include visual examples (screenshots, tables)
-- Provide troubleshooting steps

 ---